elm-fluent/elm-fluent/README.rst

 solution (used by apps like Firefox and Thunderbird) into a re-usable specification designed specifically for the web.

-elm-fluent is a full implementation of this specification for Elm (currently supporting the Fluent 0.8 syntax).
+elm-fluent is a full implementation of this specification for Elm (see the `change log <https://elm-fluent.readthedocs.io/en/latest/history.html>`_ for exact version support).

 It operates as a command line tool that compiles ``.ftl`` files to ``.elm`` files.
 The result is that each message becomes a function that will generate a